Jonadler1/Topic-Modeling-Techniques-/README.md

 ‘oil_leak’), whereas the latter used to remove inflectional endings and to return a word to its base form (e.g., investigating to investigate).
-Lastly, the text was converted into term frequency-inversedocument frequency (TF-IDF) weight for information retrieval based on the importance of a keyword.
+Lastly, the text was converted into term frequency-inverse document frequency (TF-IDF) weight for information retrieval based on the importance of a keyword.